Anchin launched the Anchin Women's Initiative Network (AWIN) to help our female professionals advance their careers by:

 - Promoting networking and mentoring.
-With a staff that exceeds 350, we know that it is not easy to get to know everyone on staff.
+With a staff of approximately 360, we know that it is not easy to get to know everyone on staff.
 Our programs bring together a group of women who share common goals.

 - Enhancing the retention of our own staff.
 By offering these training sessions, we continue to make Anchin the employer of choice for professionals.

 Anchin's Women's Initiative Network represents the evolution of a professional development program that was created for Anchin's women professionals many years ago.